 - Practice mindfulness.
 If it’s all getting a bit much, the practice of mindfulness can help calm your mind and improve your focus.

 - Study with others.
 To break up the monotony of studying alone, team up with your friends to tackle particularly difficult topics.
-Your collective brains can work together – just make sure you don’t get distracted.
+Your collective brains can work together - and teaching someone else can be a great way to test your subject knowledge.